wyasul/thermo-simulation/README.md

 4. `calculateHeatTransferToTank`: Calculates the heat transfer from the solar panel fluid to the storage tank and updates the tank temperature, considering pump power and fluid properties.
 5. `simulateTemperature`: The main simulation function that uses the above functions to calculate temperature changes in a solar panel system over a specified duration, accounting for various input parameters and changes over time.

 Each of these functions is tested with various input parameters.
+Most tests ensure that each function does what it is intended to do in static state.
 Some tests reproduce changes to the variables over time and compare simulation results.
 There are also a couple tests that reproduce situations found in the Beckham and Duffie textbook, acting as a sort of 'ground truth'.

 ## Project Structure